Relato K: Internet

 The Kirchner government hired people to write in blogs, social networks such as Facebook and Twitter, internet forums and other web pages of public access.
 Known as "Blogueros K" or "Cyber K", they were financed by the Chief of the Cabinet of Ministers.
 Their interventions are usually disruptive, and focused on discrediting the opponents with insults and cyberbullying.
-An investigation from the TV program Periodismo para todos revealed a network of social bot registered in Twitter, posting messages of advocacy of the Kirchners.
+An investigation from the TV program Periodismo para todos revealed a network of social bots registered in Twitter, posting messages of advocacy of the Kirchners.
 According to the investigation, 400 users committed identity fraud, using profile photos of other users.
 All those accounts had similar URLs, similar contents, similar posts, and published posts in the same time of the day.
 This network of users produced nearly 6,000 messages by month and 200 by day.
 This number of messages helped to establish "trending topics", the most popular topics of the day in Twitter.
 Ministers Nilda Garré and Juan Manuel Abal Medina shared many messages of those fake accounts, to further increase their popularity.
 The program also interviewed some people whose photos were used for the Twitter accounts, and confirmed that those accounts did not belong to them.

 An instruction manual, named "Técnicas de resistencia activa: Micromilitancia" (Techniques of active resistance: micromilitancy) was leaked in 2016.
-It instructed people to disrupt Facebook pages and the forums of the most important Argentine newspapers, such as Clarín, La Nación, La Voz, and Infobae.
-It encourages the use of loaded questions to reveal the points of view of other people, and to reply by posting articles with information that harms the credibility of the government of Mauricio Macri, even if completely unrelated to the main article.
+It instructed people to disrupt Facebook pages and the forums of the most important Argentine newspapers, such as Clarín, La Nación, La Voz and Infobae.
+It encouraged the use of loaded questions to reveal the points of view of other people, and to reply by posting articles with information that harms the credibility of the government of Mauricio Macri, even if completely unrelated to the main article.

+In 2021, Argentine historian Luis Alberto Romero (es) denounced that hundreds of articles on the history of Argentina were manipulated in the Spanish-language Wikipedia "with the classic taste of the K narrative":